walterbender/Syllabi/wearables.md

 </a>

 Students will take two of the sketches from Week 4 and further develop them, while remaining broad.
-Specify design criteria will be identified and incorporating into strategies for design solutions.
+Specific design criteria will be identified and incorporated into strategies for design solutions.

 Questions to Consider
 ---------------------